Skip to main content

 A payment clause that says invoices are due "within 30 days of written approval" combined with a termination clause that allows the client to terminate with 7 days' notice, for any reason, at any time: those two clauses together mean the client can terminate before approving your final invoice, leaving you with legitimate work unpaid and no contractual mechanism to force approval.

-For a fuller list of the clauses most likely to cause problems when read together, see the risky clauses UK freelancers should always check.
+Neither clause, read in isolation, looks alarming.
+The problem is the interaction.
+Generic AI reads sequentially; it doesn't map interactions across sections.
+For a full list of the clauses most likely to cause problems when read together, see the risky clauses UK freelancers should always check.

 4. Reassuring language distracts from the sharp edges